 Communities can vote to adopt up to a 3% additional local option community impact fee on short-term rentals.
 For additional information on the community impact fee, please review the FAQ documents below.
 A list of communities that have adopted the local option room occupancy tax or community impact fee can be found in the report below.

 The Cape Cod and Islands Water Protection fund is funded in part by an additional 2.75% excise on all occupancies subject to the room occupancy excise, in communities that are members of the fund.
 Currently all communities in Barnstable County (Barnstable, Bourne, Brewster, Chatham, Dennis, Eastham, Falmouth, Harwich, Mashpee, Orleans, Provincetown, Sandwich, Truro, Wellfleet and Yarmouth) are members of the fund.
 In addition, the following communities in Dukes and Nantucket Counties can vote to join: Chilmark, Edgartown, Aquinnah, Gosnold, Nantucket, Oak Bluffs, Tisbury and West Tisbury.
-The report below will be update soon to reflect the communities in the Cape Cod and Islands Water Protection fund.
 More information on the fund can be found in the resources below.

-Local Adoption Room, Occupancy and Community Impact Fee Report
+Local Adoption Room Occupancy and Community Impact Fee

 DOR FAQs Short-Term Rentals